RhizomeDB/dbsp-notes/README.md

 ## 2.9.2 Consolidate Operator

-Merges all deltas in the input trace into a [ZSet](#21-zset).
+Merges all deltas in the input trace into a [ZSet].
 The resulting ZSet has no timestamps associated with any element, and sums the weights for each key-value pair.
 Elements with weight equal to zero are discarded.

 (TODO: revisit the timestamp point; it may be sufficient to map each element to the largest timestamp used to compute it, while still guaranteeing termination)